Curcuma longa

 https://upload.wikimedia.org/wikipedia/commons/2/2e/Curcuma_longa_-_Köhler–s_Medizinal-Pflanzen-199.jpg

-IMAGE DESCRIPTION: Curcuma longa - One plant, reduced; Sheet B, nat.
-Size; C flower spike, equal; 1 flower, somewhat enlarged; 2 equal in longitudinal section, equal.; 3 internal perigon of C. aromatica stripped of lobes and staminodia, with enlarged fertile stamen; 4 stamens from the same plant, on the side, equal; 4a Anthers of C. longa of different sides, equal; 5 ovary in longitudinal section with the lower sterile stamens (staminodia), equal.; 6 ovary in cross section, equal
+IMAGE DESCRIPTION: Curcuma longa - A plant, reduced; Sheet B, nat.
+Size; C flower spike, same; 1 flower, somewhat enlarged; 2 equal in longitudinal section, equal.; 3 internal perigon of C. aromatica stripped of lobes and staminodes, with the fertile stamen enlarged; 4 stamens from the same plant, on the side, the same; 4a Anthers of C. longa from different sides, equal; 5 ovary in longitudinal section with the lower sterile stamens (staminodes), equal.; 6 ovary in cross section, equal